 Nanette Nelson moved to Cleburne 13 years ago with her two children, her daughter and her son who are now 27 and 19 years old, both of whom she is very proud.
 Nanette came to the Northside Animal Clinic from the human medicine side and is an extremely passionate caring individual, whether with animals, the elderly, or the disabled.
 Nanette says her biggest asset is her persistence because it keeps her moving forward, never staying in the same position, and never moving back.
 This persistence is evident in her constant drive to master something new each and every day.
 Nanette’s favorite quote is “when between a rock and a hard place you either push through it, around it, or over it- but get that rock out of the way and move on.”
 Nanette lives her live exactly this way and will let nothing stop her from doing what is right, what is honest and what is necessary.
 Nanette lives with her fiancé, a dog “Red”, her cat “Vendi” and “Blue”, an exceptionally mean parakeet.

-Briana Boza’s favorite quote is, “Once upon a time you were a little girl with big dreams that you promised you’d make real one day.
-Don’t disappoint yourself.”
-This quote resonates so deeply with her because she vowed one day she would work in a veterinary clinic and HERE SHE IS working at the Northside Animal Clinic.
-Briana, a Cleburne native, says that persistence is one of her greatest qualities because she refuses to give up no matter how hard life gets.
+Brianna, a Cleburne native, says that persistence is one of her greatest qualities because she refuses to give up no matter how hard life gets.
 Evidence of this is the fact that even though she became a mother at the young age of 17, she never gave up and was able to finish high school.
-Briana is married to a wonderful man named David Boza and they have two beautiful kids, Renya, age 4 and Rey, age 3.
-Briana and David also have two four-legged babies named “Kiara”, a bull terrier, who Brianna loves like her own child and “Prince”, a Chihuahua, who wants to be held all the time.
+Briana has two beautiful kids, Renya, age 4 and Rey, age 3, as well as, two four-legged babies named “Kiara”, a bull terrier, who Brianna loves like her own child and “Prince”, a Chihuahua, who wants to be held all the time.
 Briana spends her free time with her family at the park or if the kids get their say at Chuck-E-Cheese.
-Briana’s next goal to tackle is to be able to go to EVERY Dallas Cowboys home game and have a football signed by the team.

 Tanner Tilton can be found working at the Northside Animal Clinic every Monday, Wednesday, and Friday afternoon.
 Tanner’s jobs at the clinic vary widely and frequently include planning his next bull riding event (where he will be the rodeo clown), social outing, or inviting his clinic friends to the next Living Christmas Tree at Field Street Baptist Church.
 When not working on his social calendar, Tanner can frequently be found playing with the dogs in the kennel, outside in the barn working, or maybe even helping the staff restock supplies.
 Frequently you will hear Tanner long before you see him as he has an unbelievable talent for music and often makes instruments out of anything he can find- anything can become a drumstick and drum at a moments notice.
 Tanner moved to Johnson County in 2010 with his parents and two brothers.
 Tanner is the embodiment of his favorite quote “Livin’ the dream” with his sunny disposition, his smile, and frequent hugs.
 He seldom has a bad day and is a ray of sunshine when he walks into the office in the afternoons.
 Tanner grew up showing steers and says one of his proudest moments is making the sale at the Fort Worth Stock Show with his American Steer, “George Strait”.
 Tanner has an amazing affinity for animals and they, in turn, love him right back.
 He has three dogs – “Maggie” , a little dachshund who sleeps with Tanner, and “Killer”, and “Fonzi”, his outside dogs that found him one day.
 Tanner says his best compliment was having his name on the clinic marque as employee of the month.